Bombing Hitler's Dams: Trouble

 There were many difficulties and problems in "bombing Hitler's dams".
-One fake bouncing bomb was unbalanced (due to an uneven application of paint), the fake Möhne dam leaked at the junction of the dam and the walls of the canal that the dam was located in, the bomb did not spin for long enough, it was risky for a DC-4 to fly very low (60 feet) with an 800-pound object attached, the splash of the bomb hitting the water could damage the DC-4, and there was trouble telling how high the DC4 was flying because the altimeter was not accurate enough to determine the altitude below 60 feet.
+One fake bouncing bomb was unbalanced (due to uneven application of paint).
+The fake Möhne dam leaked at the junction of the dam and the walls of the canal (that the dam was located in).
+The bomb did not spin for long enough time and it was risky for a DC-4 to fly very low (60 feet) with an 800-pound object attached.
+The splash of the bomb hitting the water could damage the DC-4, and there was trouble telling how high the DC4 was flying because the altimeter was not accurate enough to determine the altitude below 60 feet.

 Final test

 In the final experiment, everything went fairly well.
 However the bomb that was chosen was unbalanced.
 All bombs had to be balanced to ensure they rotated without vibration being introduced into the aircraft.
 Bombs were balanced within 20g, and it was observed that even the presence of more yellow paint on one side than black paint on the opposite side caused the bomb to be out of balance.
 The selection of the single unbalanced bomb delayed the experiment.
-Also, when the aircraft dropped the bomb, it was at 40ft rather than the planned 60 ft.
+Also, when the aircraft dropped the bomb, it was at 40 ft rather than the planned 60 ft.
 The splash of the bomb hitting the water struck the tail of the aircraft (a Douglas DC-4), although there was no major damage.
 The bomb struck the false dam successfully on the first try and the dam was blown up by the internal bomb.